Genetics of Thoracic Aortic Aneurysm and/or Dissection (TAAD)

-Thoracic aortic aneurysm and/or dissection (abbreviated TAAD) can “run in families” even when no genetic syndrome like Marfan syndrome is present in affected family members.
+Thoracic aortic aneurysm and/or dissection (TAAD) can run in families even when no genetic syndrome like Marfan syndrome is present in affected family members.
 In these families, multiple people develop TAAD due to an underlying genetic change or mutation.
 These families have Familial Thoracic Aortic Aneurysm and/or Dissection (FTAAD).
 In families with FTAAD:

-- The genetic predisposition is typically passed from generation to generation in what is termed an autosomal dominant pattern of inheritance.
+- The genetic predisposition is typically passed from generation to generation in an autosomal dominant pattern of inheritance.

-- Children of an parent with FTAAD have up to a 50% chance to develop a thoracic aneurysm and/or dissection or other vascular disease
+- Children of a parent with FTAAD have up to a 50% chance to develop a thoracic aneurysm and/or dissection or other vascular disease.

 - FTAAD is only a genetic predisposition, or tendency, to develop a TAAD, not a genetic certainty.
-A subset of people who inherit the genetic change may NOT develop an aneurysm or dissection (termed decreased penetrance of the disease).
+A subset of people who inherit the genetic change may not develop an aneurysm or dissection.

-- In a family there can be a wide range of age of onset of the thoracic aortic disease.
+- In a family there can be a wide range in the age of onset of the thoracic aortic disease.

-- Sometimes there are other heart or artery features that can be inherited with the thoracic aortic disease, such as a bicuspid aortic valve.
+- Sometimes other heart or artery features can be inherited with the thoracic aortic disease, such as a bicuspid aortic valve.

-Unlike syndromes such as Marfan syndrome, there typically are no outward features to suggest that people with FTAAD have inherited a predisposition for thoracic aortic disease.
+Unlike syndromes such as Marfan syndrome, there are typically no outward features to suggest that people with FTAAD have inherited a predisposition for thoracic aortic disease.
 Generally, the only disease manifestation is the aortic disease, which is often asymptomatic until there is an aortic rupture or dissection.
-This is why family history and aortic imaging are so important to help identify people who are at risk for aortic disease.
+This is why family history and aortic imaging are so important in helping identify people at risk for aortic disease.

-There are five genes that are known to cause FTAAD: ACTA2, responsible for 10-15% of FTAAD, MYH11 (1%), FBN1 (rare), TGFBR1 (1%), and TGFBR2 (2.5%).
-Mutations in any one of these genes cause a predisposition to develop TAAD to be inherited in a family.
+Several genes have been identified to cause FTAAD including: ACTA2, MYH11, FBN1, TGFBR1, and TGFBR2.
+Mutations in any one of these genes can cause a predisposition to develop TAAD to be inherited in a family.